Automated HTML canvas workflow with a custom generator script for photoshop

 Grow Interactive won the pitch with 'Uncover Your World'.
 The concept included a city street that users could swipe through and tap on buildings to paint them and uncover various features of the Google Search App.
 The aesthetic to the ad was white 3d printed miniatures with animations using stop motion photography.

 The end result was a mobile ad that was visually stunning, entertaining and engaging.
-The ad went on to win the FITC Award for mobile advertising, the FWA Site of the Day and Webby People's Voice award.VIEW PROJECT
+The ad went on to win the FITC Award for mobile advertising, the FWA Site of the Day and Webby People's Voice award.VIEW VIDEO

 An immersive web experiencing utilizing visualizations to track shaun white's heart rate and other metrics as he learns to drive rally